xpipe-io/xpipe-io.github.io/docs/security.md

 When choosing to add a key file to the vault, you have the ability to also sync it with the remote git repository.
 This allows you to synchronize any required key files across all systems so you don't have to be concerned about missing key files on other systems.
 Any secret files committed to the repository are only committed in encrypted form similar to vault passwords.
 They will only be decrypted on the local system after pulling the remote data.
 This ensures that your remote vault does only contain encrypted sensitive data.

+### Security of remote vaults

+Having connection data stored in a remote git service always bears the risk of this service being compromised and the git repository connection data being stolen.
+This risk also applies to local systems and its vaults being compromised, with the difference being that remote vaults are usually accessible from many users within a network.

+The same security principles of local vaults also apply to remote vaults.
+The remote vault does not have to store any secrets if the vault is set up to fetch external secrets from providers like password managers.
+If the vault contains managed secrets, encrypting the vault with a strong custom passphrase should prevent any possible decryption of connection data.

 ## Connections

 When establishing connections, XPipe essentially delegates any form of connection and shell handling to your existing command-line tools.
 It does not come with any remote handling capabilities of its own.
 Therefore, the security of the established connection depends on your used command-line programs.

 If, for example, your `ssh` command-line program or its connections are outdated and susceptible to MITM attacks or vulnerable in any other way, there is no way for XPipe to guarantee that data can be transferred securely.
 It is your responsibility to use external programs that XPipe interacts with in a secure environment and keep them up to date with security patches and more.
 Connections established with XPipe can only be as secure as your underlying command-line tools itself.

+### Secret transfer

+When any kinds of passwords are required by a command-line program, these secrets have to be passed to it somehow.

+In case a program accepts password input via stdin, this process is relatively straightforward.
+Then the secret information is just written into the stdin of the program and does not show up in any shell history.

+In case the program supports askpass programs that can supply passwords, as is the case with tools like ssh and sudo, XPipe will act as an askpass program that will provide the necessary secrets to programs.
+These programs are then configured via environment variables to call the XPipe executable for any secret requests.
+Any returned secrets by XPipe do not show up in any shell history or file system in this case.

 ## Outbound requests